bitovi/eslint-plugin/README.md

 ## Development

-When creating eslint rules, you should use [AST Explorer](https://astexplorer.net/) while create your rules.
+When creating eslint rules, you should use [AST Explorer](https://astexplorer.net/).

 It's an interactive tool that allows you to view AST as you write your rules.
 To start creating your rules, you should update your parser and transform configuration options: